Optimization problems in graphs with locational uncertainty: Introduction

-\item We extend the approximation algorithm based on $\dmax$ and suggested by~\cite{citovsky2017tsp} to general sets $\F$ and metric spaces different from the Euclidean one.
-We study in depth the resulting approximation ratios, which depend on the structure of $\F$ and $(\Metric,d)$.
-Regarding $\F$, we obtain strong results for cycles, stars, trees, and graphs that can be composed as unions of simpler graphs.
-As a special case of our results, we find the ratio of 3 for Hamiltonian cycles, as previously proposed by~\cite{citovsky2017tsp}.
-Concerning the structure of $(\Metric,d)$, we show that metric spaces that satisfy Ptolemy's inequality~\citep{apostolPtolemyInequalityChordal1967} benefit from stronger results.
+\item We leverage the above dynamic programming to provide a compact formulation for the problem when any $G(x)$ contains only stars (or unions of stars).
+We can, in theory, extend that idea to trees, albeit presenting poor numerical performance.

-\item We provide a dynamic programming algorithm for the special case where $\F$ consists of all $s-t$ paths, which is turned into a fully-polynomial time approximation scheme by rounding data appropriately.
+\item We propose a conservative approximation of the problem that uncouples $\UU$ into its projections $\U_i$, $i\in \VV$.
+In the case of Euclidean metric spaces, this approximation leads to mixed-integer second-order conic reformulations, and turns out to be equivalent to the affine decision rule reformulation proposed by~\cite{zhen2021robust}.

-\item We compare numerically the exact cutting plane algorithm with the approximation algorithm that relies on $\dmax$.
+\item We compare the exact cutting plane algorithm numerically with the above conservative approximation and simple deterministic reformulations.
 The benchmark is composed of two families of instances.
 The first family includes Steiner tree instances that illustrate subway network design.
-The second one is composed of strategic facility location instances.
-The former application relies on two-dimensional Euclidean metric spaces so we can further include the affine decision rule reformulation from~\cite{zhen2021robust} to the comparison. \end{itemize}
+The second one is composed of strategic facility location instances. \end{itemize}

 The rest of the paper is structured as follows.
-In Section~\ref{sec:prelim}, we introduce the definitions and notations that will be used throughout the paper.
-We then study the hardness of problem~\eqref{eq:minmaxCO} in Section~\ref{sec:NPhard}.
-In Section~\ref{sec:exact}, we develop the exact solution algorithm, including the details of the computations of $\cost(F)$.
-We provide and study the approximation algorithm based on $\dmax$ in Section~\ref{sec:approx} while the fully-polynomial time approximation scheme for $s-t$ paths is depicted in Section~\ref{sex:FPTAS}.
+Section~\ref{sec:NPhard} studies the hardness of~\ref{eq:evalc} and~\ref{eq:minmaxCO}.
+In Section~\ref{sec:exact}, we develop the exact solution algorithm.
+The latter involves a dynamic programming algorithm for trees, generalized to graphs of bounded threewidth in the appendix.
+Section~\ref{sec:adr} details the conservative reformulation.
 In Section~\ref{sec:num}, we present our numerical experiments.
-Several appendices are annexed to the paper, containing most of the proofs, details on fixed-parameter tractable algorithms (\FPT), and the affine decision rules reformulation from~\cite{zhen2021robust}.
+The appendix details the extension of the dynamic programming to graphs with bounded threewidth (Appendices~\ref{app:fptandtw} and~\ref{app:tw2}), the details of the compact formulations (Appendix~\ref{app:compactSTP}) for trees, and the equivalence between our conservative reformulation and that of~\cite{zhen2021robust} (Appendix~\ref{app:adr}).